Main Content

 Continuing Education Credits

-The most recent offering of Identification of Wetland Plants in Winter was approved for 1.6 Rutgers CEUs, as well as the following credits from professional organizations.
-We will reapply for similar credits the next time the course runs, but we cannot guarantee credit approval for future offerings.
+The Identification of Wetland Plants in Winter course is approved for 1.6 Rutgers CEUs (16 Contact Hours), as well as the following credits from professional organizations.

 New Jersey